Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Numerical Evaluation and Physical Experiments with Mobile Robot

-\paragraph{{Comparison to state-of-the-art controller}} We use the Nav2 implementation of the DWB controller\footnote{github.com/ros-navigation/navigation2/tree/main/nav2\_dwb\_controller} and the \gls{mppi} controller\footnote{github.com/ros-navigation/navigation2/tree/main/nav2\_mppi\_controller}, and the TEB controller\footnote{github.com/rst-tu-dortmund/teb\_local\_planner} as benchmark\footnote{Key parameters for the DWB, the \gls{mppi}, and the \gls{teb} controllers used in the experiments are listed in Table~\ref{table:paramter-dwb-mppi}.}.
+\paragraph{Comparison to state-of-the-art controller} We use the Nav2 implementation of the DWB controller\footnote{github.com/ros-navigation/navigation2/tree/main/nav2\_dwb\_controller} and the \gls{mppi} controller\footnote{github.com/ros-navigation/navigation2/tree/main/nav2\_mppi\_controller}, and the TEB controller\footnote{github.com/rst-tu-dortmund/teb\_local\_planner} as benchmark\footnote{The benchmarking controller parameters used in these experiments are archived at [https://doi.org/10.5281/zenodo.19116921] (located under sipoc\_mobile\_robot/sipoc\_mr\_nav2\_benchmark/params)}.
 The DWB controller is an enhanced version of the \gls{dwa} and is the default option in the Nav2 stack.
 The \gls{teb} controller~\cite{Roesmann2017} is an optimization-based method and uses quadratic penalties for constraint violations.
 To evaluate the ability of different controllers to pass through narrow corridors, we vary the width of the corridor and test the number of successful passes.
-A total of five tests is conducted for each setting.
-The number of successful passes is reported in Table~\ref{table:real-robot-state-of-the-art}.
-A tick mark in brackets indicates that all tests were successful, while a cross mark indicates complete failure.
+A total of five tests are conducted for each setting.
+The number of successful passes is reported in Fig.~\ref{fig:benchmark_success_passes}.
 Although the DWB, \gls{mppi}, and \gls{teb} methods succeed in most test cases when the corridor is wide, they fail to pass through narrower corridors.
 In contrast, the proposed method consistently manages to pass through the corridors of different widths.